 Day 5 – Drive to Wellington

 After a fun-filled day rafting and walking through the Redwoods, we made our way to Wellington via Lake Taupo.
-There were several photo opps along the way and it was a scenic route.
+There were several photo opps along the way and a scenic route.
 If you have additional time, you can break your trip and spend an evening at Huka Falls.

 We reached Wellington late at night and had a ferry to catch next day morning so did not get a chance to explore the city.